flyingoctopus/Mastonaut/README.md

 ### Some features since 1.3.9

-(As of 1.7.0.)
+(As of 1.9.1.
+Features marked with a mountain ⛰️ are also available for macOS 10.13 High Sierra through macOS 11 Big Sur; all other features require macOS 12 Monterey or newer.)

 #### Accessibility

-* The font size of statuses can be increased.
+* The font size of statuses can be increased
-* Assorted accessibility improvements
+* Assorted accessibility improvements ⛰️

 #### Composing

-* Edit your toots
+* Edit your toots ⛰️
 * Autocomplete for hashtags (1.3.9 already had autocomplete for user names)
+* Autocomplete for emoji, e.g. `:cat:`
+* Open multiple compose windows at once

 #### Notifications

 * Filter notifications by type (for example, to only see mentions)
+* Support for seeing and responding to follow requests

 #### Search

-* Search for (already known) toots by text or their URL
+* Search for (already known) toots by text or their URL ⛰️

 #### Timeline

-* Pull to refresh
+* Pull to refresh ⛰️
-* View a list as a column
+* View a list as a column ⛰️
-* View your favorites or bookmarks as a column
+* View your favorites or bookmarks as a column ⛰️
 * Follow hashtags in the Home timeline

 #### Viewing

-* See if a toot has been edited, and view previous versions
+* See if a toot has been edited, and view previous versions ⛰️
 * The font face and size can be customized.
+* Pull-to-refresh on threads
-* Interaction statistics (how many replies, boosts, favorites) can be seen
+* Interaction statistics (how many replies, boosts, favorites) can be seen ⛰️
+* People who interacted with you can be navigated to

 ## 👩🏽‍💻 End Users: Install

-To use it, you just want to [download 1.7 here](https://github.com/chucker/Mastonaut/releases/download/app-1.7.0/Mastonaut-1.7.0.zip).
+To use it, you just want to [download 1.9.1 here](https://github.com/chucker/Mastonaut/releases/download/app-1.9.1/Mastonaut-1.9.1.zip).

 ## 🗺️ Roadmap